ebonfowl/CodexScriptum/README.md

 # CodexScriptum
 Scripts I made for research and data analysis

+# BinaryPictureCreator.py
+Python script which converts an image to a map of 1s and 0s, making it look like it is composed of binary code.
+Used to create the logo for a new data science program we are creating at my university.

 # CMJ_Calcs.py
 Python script to calculate the power produced in a counter-movement jump from trajectory and force plate data.
 Also contains code which re-organizes combined over-under trajectory and force files into a long format for analysis.